 For small teams, this distinction matters because your biggest constraint isn’t managing applicants - it’s finding qualified people in the first place.
 If you’re only getting a handful of applications per role (and 89% of small business owners say that’s the case), an ATS alone won’t solve your hiring problem.
 You need a tool that expands your reach beyond who’s actively job hunting.

-The ideal small-team stack is either (a) an all-in-one AI sourcing platform like Pin that handles discovery through scheduling, or (b) an AI sourcing tool paired with a lightweight ATS.
-What doesn't work is paying $300/mo for applicant tracking when the real bottleneck is candidate discovery.
-For a deeper look at how AI candidate sourcing works under the hood, we've written a separate breakdown.
+Two stack configurations work well for small businesses: (a) an all-in-one AI sourcing platform like Pin that handles discovery through scheduling, or (b) an AI sourcing tool paired with a lightweight ATS.
+Paying $300/mo for applicant tracking when candidate discovery is the real bottleneck doesn’t solve the problem.
+For a deeper look at how AI candidate sourcing works under the hood, see our guide to AI candidate sourcing.

 Feature Comparison: AI Sourcing vs. ATS Tools